 The Pharmaceutical and Pharmacological Sciences Graduate Program at West Virginia University is an interdisciplinary program that prepares students for a future in a variety of employment settings, ranging from academic research and industry to federal positions.
 Our students have a unique and rich training environment, which gives them a basis in such pharmaceutical sciences disciplines as drug development and discovery, pharmaceutics, pharmacology, toxicology, therapeutic development and regulatory affairs.
 Students can take additional graduate courses in drug delivery systems, drug metabolism, molecular modeling, bench to bedside and biotechnology.

 The core areas of Ph.D. training in Pharmaceutical and Pharmacological Sciences are:

-Financial support: A tuition waiver, annual stipend of $25,000 and health insurance is provided to full time students
+Financial support: A tuition waiver, an annual stipend of $25,000 and health insurance is provided to full-time students

 Average time to graduation: 4 to 5 years.

-For additional information regarding the program, please contact the program director.
+For additional information regarding the program, please contact the program directors.

 Grazyna D. Szklarz, Ph.D.